newchuyalong/libgdx-learning/Box2d.md

 ## <a id="joints_and_gears"></a>Joints and Gears ##

-Every joint requires to have definition created before initializing.
-Later on in needs to be created by box2d world.
+Every joint requires to have definition set up before creating it by box2d world.
+Using *initalize* helps with ensuring that all joint parameters are set.

-Also note that destroying the joint after the body will cause crash.
+Note that destroying the joint after the body will cause crash.
+Destroying the body also destroys joints connected to it.

 ```java
 DistanceJointDef defJoint = new DistanceJointDef ();